 Accommodations at Atlantis

 The resort offers a number of different types of accommodations which vary in price and amenities.
-All together the resort now has more than 3 300 guestrooms and suites.
-Both times that we have visited with the kids we have stayed in a room in the Royal Tower which we found very convenient for accessing pools, the water park and the beach.
-(In 2014 we stayed in a Oceanview Studio at The Reef.)
-The available accommodations at the resort include:
+All together the resort now has more than 3,000 guestrooms and suites.
+On our family vacations as Atlantis, we have stayed twice in a room in the Royal Tower which we found very convenient for accessing pools, the water park and the beach and, most recently in an Oceanview Studio at The Reef which we loved for the luxurious residential vibe.

-The Atlantis Beach
+The Beaches at Atlantis

-Kids also love to play at the beach at Paradise Lagoon which is a protected environment where families can rent paddle boats, snorkeling gear or other water sports equipment.
+Kids also love to play at the beach at Paradise Lagoon Beach which is a protected environment where families can rent paddle boats, snorkeling gear or other water sports equipment.

 Pools and Waterpark

 The Aquaventure water park is the largest water park in the Caribbean and is designed for guests to use for several days without getting bored.
 The park boasts 141 acres of water rides and pools which provide a thrilling adventure for the whole family.
 There's the Leap of Faith with a 60ft vertical drop; the Challenger slide where guests can race each other in a slide to the bottom; a tube ride through a tunnel in a shark filled lagoon; and a number of slides in the Power Tower that end in white water rapids.
-Our visit overlapped with that of friends from home and Katie and her friend had a fabulous time enjoying the rides with schoolmates.
+Since our visits have all been during spring break, we have run into friends from home visiting at the same time and the girls have had a fabulous time enjoying the rides with schoolmates.

 The Marine Habitat and The Dig

-Our favourites were the Stingray Lagoon particularly at feeding times when some guests get the opportunity to touch and feed the stingrays; the Reef Lagoon with its nurse sharks; the Estuary Lagoon which serves as a nursery for the newborn aquatic animals at the resort; and the Predator Lagoon where guests come face to face with sharks and other sea creatures while walking through a 100 foot long clear tunnel submerged in the lagoon.
+Our favourites were the Stingray Lagoon particularly at feeding times when some guests get the opportunity to touch and feed the stingrays, the Reef Lagoon with its nurse sharks, the Estuary Lagoon which serves as a nursery for the newborn aquatic animals at the resort, and the Predator Lagoon where guests come face to face with sharks and other sea creatures while walking through a 100 foot long clear tunnel submerged in the lagoon.

 The Dig is one of the most interesting of the exhibits and has the added advantage of being indoors and providing a break from the sun.
 The Dig is a fascinating walk-through marine exhibit that is set up to represent the tunnels in the ruins of the lost city of Atlantis.
 At least once every day that we were at the resort we had to walk through The Dig (generally in the evening after dinner).
 It seems that no one ever gets tired of walking through this unique exhibit.